 Something I hear a lot after I place an attorney with a law firm is a variant of: "Well, I know I am going to do fine here because I am just working hard, keeping my head down and going home at the end of the day.
 I'm not going to get involved in all the politics of this place like I did where I was before."

 When I used to hear this statement, my thought was that this person was being smart.
-In retrospect, I believe that there is a lot to be said to being networked inside a law firm.
-It is true that if you are not networked you do not risk as much upsetting people outside of your day-to-day interactions.
+In retrospect, I believe that there is a lot to be said about being networked inside a law firm.
+It is true that if you are not networked you do not risk upsetting people as much outside of your day-to-day interactions.
 Nevertheless, there are ways to play networking too.
 You do not want to go too far with your networking.
 It is a bad idea, of course, to sleep with people in the office, say stupid things about your boss behind his or her back, and backstab other attorneys when you are out after work, and so forth.
 This can get you into trouble, and some of this stuff is likely to occur if you do not maintain a certain distance.
 Nevertheless, you should have strong and stable networks at work.

 A network inside a law firm can tell you which partners to avoid.
 A network can tell you which partners have the most power, even when it is not evident.
 A network can tell you which associates are on the way out.
 A network can tell you who has a lot of work if you do not currently have a lot of work.
 All of these things that a network provides are quite useful and can assist you with growing in your firm.
 In fact, access to this sort of information is essential to your success and survival inside of a law firm.
 Without networks, you will not have access to this sort of information and will be penalized for this lack of knowledge.